sreejaThummala/CLRS-Solutions/SystemDesign/Design cache - caffeine .md

 * Example
  * countmin sketch
     * uses a matrix of counters and multiple hash functions
     * addition of an entry increments a counter in each row
     * min of all entries is taken as frequency
+  * Window tinylfu
+    *